viking-sudo-rm/jekyll-lambda/_includes/about.md

 * Can we use apply deep methods to language decipherment and other historical linguistic problems?
 * Can deep learning and reinforcement learning allow artificial agents to learn sophisticated computer games?

-Outside of class, Will is the captain of the Yale Dota 2 team.
-He is also working on an indie video game project called [*The Book of Thoth*](http://snorridev.github.io/thoth/).
+Outside of class, Will is the captain of the Yale Dota 2 team and a member of Yale Table Tennis.
+He is also creating an indie video game project called [*The Book of Thoth*](http://snorridev.github.io/thoth/) and enjoys listening to rap.